College of Medicine Composition

-- The Department of Biomedical Sciences forms a gathering place in which PhD-level educators and researchers, working alongside physicians, collaborate and conduct the groundbreaking basic and translational research that can directly affect patients.
+- The Department of Biomedical Sciences is composed of PhD-level educators and researchers, working alongside physicians, to collaborate and conduct the groundbreaking basic and translational research that can directly fight disease and improve patients’ lives.
 The “Biomedical Sciences” includes the traditional disciplines of Anatomy, Biochemistry, Microbiology, Neurosciences, Physiology and Pharmacology.

 These disciplines, side-by-side with the burgeoning fields of molecular biology and genetics, form these foundational sciences and provide a large portion of the experiences of medical students in their first two years of study.